krzko/opentelemetry-shell/README.md

 **OpenTelemetry Shell Specific**

 - `OTEL_SH_TRACE_ID`: Set a pre-defined `traceId`.
-Defaut behaviour is the functions will create this value for you automatically.
+Defaut behaviour is the functions will create this value for you automatically